 Why Your HVAC System Isn’t Working As Well As It Should

 Your HVAC system sends temperature-regulated air through ductwork into different areas of your home.
-The blower is powered by propane or natural gas, or oil to create heat for the furnace.
-Meanwhile, electricity powers the cooling components in an all-electric unit.
+Its blower uses propane or natural gas, or oil to create heat for the furnace, while electricity powers the cooling components in an all-electric system.

 Thermostat

-The thermostat is an essential part of your HVAC system.
-It regulates the temperature in your home by switching off and on the compressor and fan until they achieve a specific temperature, and it also switches on the air exchanger in order to bring fresh air from outside into your home while venting stale, indoor air through your ductwork.
+A thermostat is among the most crucial components of your HVAC system.
+It regulates the temperature of your home by turning off and on the compressor and fan to reach a preset temperature.
+It also turns on the exchanger to draw fresh air from outside your home, and to vent old air through your ductwork.

-The majority of thermostats are digital.
-However there are older models.
-Digital thermostats make use of a device called a thermistor, which has metals that change electrical resistance when changes in temperature.
-The thermistor is connected to a microcontroller that converts the changing resistance into a temperature reading.
-There are various kinds of thermostats that include smart and programmable thermostats.
+Most thermostats are digital, although older models do exist.
+Digital thermostats make use of the thermistor device, which has metals that change electrical resistance when changes in temperature.
+The thermistor is connected a microcontroller that converts the changing resistance into the temperature reading.
+There are various kinds of thermostats that include smart and programmed thermostats.
 They let you control and alter your home’s energy consumption.

 Consider a programmable thermostat if you are replacing your current thermostat.
 You can reduce your energy costs.
-A thermostat that is programmable will automatically adjust the temperature of your home to meet your schedule, rather than having you manually alter your HVAC system on a regular basis.
-It is also worth checking to see if you can find an alternative that will offer you even more savings on energy, like an energy-efficient or ENERGY A STAR-certified thermostat.
+A thermostat that can be programmed will automatically adjust the temperature of your home according to your schedule instead of having to manually adjust your HVAC system on a daily basis.
+It’s also worth a look to see if you can find an alternative that will provide you with even greater savings on energy, like an energy-efficient or ENERGY STAR-certified thermostat.

 Condenser

-When your air conditioning isn’t performing as well as it should, one of the most common causes can be found in your condenser.
-The condenser is comprised of several components that be in sync to make the unit function.
-The entire system could be affected in the event that any of these parts are damaged or worn out.
-The most frequent issues in the condenser are broken control board or refrigerant leaks.
+When your air conditioning isn’t working as efficiently as it ought to, one of the most frequent causes can be found in your condenser.
+The condenser unit is comprised of many different parts that all need to be working in sync in order for the unit to function.
+If any of these parts are damaged or worn out, then the entire system can be impacted.
+Condenser issues can include a damaged condenser control board or leaks of refrigerant.

-The refrigerant gas from the compressor is pushed into the condenser where the fan blows cool air from outside over the coils.
-This allows the refrigerant to get cool and transform to a liquid.
-The low-pressure liquid that has been cooled moves back into the evaporator to continue the cooling process.
-The process repeats in order to reach the desired temperature for your office or home.
+The compressor pushes the refrigerant through the condenser which is where a fan blows cooled outside air over the coils.
+This allows the refrigerant gas to cool, and return to a liquid form.
+This liquid at low pressure is removed and cooled before being transferred back into the evaporator to continue the cooling process.
+The cycle is repeated until the temperature you want in your home or business is reached.

 Evaporator

-The evaporator is the part that moves warm air into your home.
-It is made of a string of tubing which is u-shaped, and set into panels.
-Air from the blower fans is blown across these coils.
-This draws heat from the indoor air and transfers it to the refrigerant.
-The liquid refrigerant is converted into a gas and circulated throughout the cooling system to cool the indoor air.
+The evaporator is the component that allows warm air to enter your home.
+It is made up of a set of tubing that is u-shaped and formed into panels.
+Air from the blower fans is blown through these coils.
+This draws heat from indoor air and then transfers it to the refrigerant.
+The refrigerant’s liquid is converted into a gas, then circulated throughout the cooling system in order to cool the indoor air.

-The law of thermodynamics states that heat flows from colder objects to warmer ones.
-When the evaporator is operating correctly, this heat energy passes from the warm air to the refrigerant that is colder.
-This causes the refrigerant gas to boil or evaporate.
-In this process, heat that is not measured with thermometers, also known as latent heat is transferred from the air to the refrigerant.
+The thermodynamic law states that heat moves from warmer to colder objects.
+If the evaporator is operating properly, the energy is transferred from the warm refrigerant to the warm air.
+This causes the refrigerant to boil or evaporate into gas.
+During this process, the heat that is not measured with a thermometer, known as latent heat is transferred from air to the refrigerant.

-The coils are made with specific structures that aid in the transfer of heat.
-Fins are utilized to increase the surface area of the coils.
+These coils are constructed with specialized structures that improve the transfer of heat.
+They are referred to as fins, and they increase the surface area to aid in the transfer of heat.
 Both aluminum and copper are used to build some Evaporators, each with its own advantages.

-A evaporator with an accumulation of organic growth is prone to issues.
-This is usually caused by mildew or mold.
-If this happens, the bacteria can produce a foul smell that can spread throughout the home.
+An evaporator that has an accumulation of organic growth is prone to issues.
+This can be the result of mildew or mold.
+If this happens, the bacteria will produce a smell that will spread throughout the home.
 This can cause discomfort.

-It is important to select an evaporator which can be easily maintained and cleaned.
-It is also an ideal idea to take into consideration the working environment when selecting an evaporator.
-Some evaporators are built to endure harsh environments, whereas others work well in moderate conditions.
-Lastly, you will want to make sure your evaporator has a solid warranty that will protect your investment.
+It is crucial to choose an evaporator that can be easily cleaned and maintained.
+When selecting an evaporator it is essential to consider the working environment.
+Some are built to withstand harsh environments, whereas others can work well in moderate conditions.
+In the end, you’ll be sure that your evaporator is covered by a solid warranty to protect your investment.

 Fan

-The fan in your HVAC system circulates cold or hot air through your home until you get to the temperature you want.
-The fan can either be set to auto or constant.
-We suggest keeping the fan on continuous to maximize efficiency and to save money on electric bills.
-We can replace the motor of the fan in the event that it is continuously running.
-The new ECM motor is up to 70% more energy efficient than the previous PSC motors.
-It is able to pay for itself over the lifetime of the unit.
+Your HVAC system’s blower fan works to circulate cold or hot air throughout your home until the temperature you have set is attained.
+The fan can be set to automatic or constant.
+We suggest keeping the fan running continuously to maximize efficiency and save money on your electricity bill.
+We can replace the fan motor in the event that it is continuously running.
+The new ECM motor is up to 70 percent more energy efficient than the previous PSC motors.
+It pays for itself over the lifetime of the unit.

-If your fan only operates on high, a short circuit or a broken relay could be preventing the thermostat settings from reaching the fan.
+If your fan is only operating at the high setting, a damaged relay switch or short circuit may be hindering the settings you input on the thermostat from reaching the fan.

 Filter

-The filter is used to circulate the air in the home before it is heated or cooling.
-It removes impurities and prevents dust and pet dander getting into the system and contaminating internal components.
-It shields the family from illnesses spread by airborne pathogens.
-It also ensures that the system is operating efficiently.
-A dirty filter can cause the system to perform more efficiently, which could cause it to overheat and eventually break down.
+The filter is used to circulate the air throughout the house before it is heated or cool.
+It removes impurities and also stops dust and pet dander from getting into the system, causing contamination to internal components.
+It also shields family members from illnesses spread by tiny pathogens that are floating in the air.
+It also ensures the system is functioning properly.
+A dirty filter causes the system to work harder, which can cause it to overheat and eventually break down.

-Homeowners should change their filters on a regular basis.
-The label will inform the homeowner if they should replace it every 30 days or every 90 days.
-A homeowner should consult a HVAC professional in case they are not sure about the kind of filter they need.
-A professional can help homeowners select the appropriate filter for their home, based on factors like the climate, the frequency they use their system and even personal factors, for instance, whether there are allergy sufferers in the house.
+homeowners should replace their filters on a regular basis.
+The label will tell them if they should do it every 30 days or every 90 days.
+If a homeowner isn’t sure what kind of filter they should use they should talk to an HVAC professional.
+A professional can assist homeowners select the best filter for their home depending on factors such as temperature, how often they use their system, and even personal factors like whether there are smokers or allergy sufferers in the house.

-The filter is located in the return air duct, or in some cases, the blower compartment, of the furnace.
-The return air duct can be found on the wall, floor or ceiling, or even in the in the utility closet.
-It often contains a large metal grate that covers the filter.
-The filter should be easily accessible to both homeowners and technicians for easy cleaning and replacement.
+The filter is situated in the return air duct, or in some cases the blower compartment, of the furnace.
+The return air duct may be located on the wall, floor or ceiling, or even in the in the utility closet.
+It typically has a large metal grate that is covered by the filter.
+The filter should be easily accessible to both homeowners and technicians to make it easy to clean and replace.

-Filters are rated based on their MERV rating (Minimum Effectiveness Reporting Value), which shows how well they capture different sizes of particles.
-A low-MERV filter is able to catch larger contaminants like dust mites and pet dander but isn’t very effective at catching fine allergens or germs.
-High-MERV filter can capture various contaminants while not affecting normal airflow.
+Filters are rated based on their MERV rating (Minimum Effectiveness Reporting Value), which shows how well they capture various sizes of particles.
+A filter with a low MERV rating can be used to catch larger contaminants like pet dander and dust mites, but it’s not very efficient in catching small allergens or germs.
+High-MERV filters are able to capture a variety of contaminants while not affecting the flow of air.